redcodebluecode/TwitterBotByPythonTweepy/README.md

 - Follow users who are your followers.
 - Unfollow users who are in your current following list but are not your followers.
 - Query a specified user with a specified keyword.

-In construction:

-- Send tweets to a specified list of users.
+- Send tweets with metions to a specified list of users.
 - Send direct messages to a specified list of users.

 Contents